 - Five decades of combined public safety dive experience in every environment and weather condition imaginable, with every objective from rescue and body recovery to criminal evidence collection and ship hull inspections.

 - Experience operating at the request of multiple agencies such as the FBI, Port Authority of NY/NJ Police Dept. the US Coast Guard, and even ran an operation for the Royal Canadian Mounted Police.

 - Over 120 years of combined public safety experience in the fields of firefighting, technical rescue, law enforcement and public safety diving.

 - Over 60 years of combined recreational and technical diving including offshore wreck diving, deep diving beyond 200 feet, and multi-gas decompression diving.

 - More than three decades of incident command and administration experience including personnel management, record management and control, navigating purchasing bodies, fleet maintenance, budget control and multi-year repair/replace programs.

 - Over a decade of experience training and certifying divers across the United States and Canada.

-- Restructuring a Public Safety Dive Team, and forming a regional task force comprised of multiple teams
+- Restructuring multiple Public Safety Dive Teams, and forming a regional task force comprised of multiple teams.

 Most importantly, we offer you our experience of living a team’s worst nightmare: a diver injury and subsequent OSHA investigation that nearly crippled one of our public safety dive teams.
 The Standard Operating Guideline document born out of this event has now been vetted by multiple lawyers, prosecutors, and insurance agencies, and is in use by nearly 20 teams nationwide.